Before we dive into what you'll need to build a product roadmap, let's start with a definition.

 What is a product roadmap?

-Product roadmaps communicate the short- and long-term initiatives that each team will work on, the ‘how and when’ of the overarching product strategy.
+A product roadmap is a document that communicates the short- and long-term initiatives that each team will work on—the ‘how and when’ of the overarching product strategy.
 Both the ‘how’ and ‘when’ will change over time—especially in agile product teams that are continuously iterating based on user and market research.

 The product roadmap is more than just a step-by-step schedule for how business objectives will be achieved and how the product strategy will be executed.
 It’s not a list of features or a product requirements document—and it certainly doesn’t have to include dates if you don’t need them.

-By acknowledging that the product roadmap is a living, changing document, it removes the idea that it’s a definitive static document like a powerpoint presentation.
+By acknowledging that a roadmap is a living, changing document, it removes the idea that it’s a definitive static document like a powerpoint presentation.

 Wondering how this definition helps with alignment? 🤔 Read our breakdown here